elmtree-askmo/cloudcannon-app/content/learn/others/how-do-glass-tubes-in-light-wells-enhance-interior-illumination.md

 url: /learn/others/questions/how-do-glass-tubes-in-light-wells-enhance-interior-illumination
 score: -1.0
 related_article1:
-    id: 169382
+    id: 169376
+    title: >-
-    title: What are the advantages of using glass in facade elements for building materials?
+        What are the primary factors to consider in spatial design for effective interior layout?
     subject: Others
-    url: /learn/others/questions/what-are-the-advantages-of-using-glass-in-facade-elements-for-building-materials
+    url: /learn/others/questions/what-are-the-primary-factors-to-consider-in-spatial-design-for-effective-interior-layout
 related_article2:
-    id: 169382
+    id: 169384
-    title: What are the advantages of using glass in facade elements for building materials?
+    title: >-
+        How does nature-inspired design contribute to creating a refreshing atmosphere in environmental aesthetics?
     subject: Others
-    url: /learn/others/questions/what-are-the-advantages-of-using-glass-in-facade-elements-for-building-materials
+    url: /learn/others/questions/how-does-natureinspired-design-contribute-to-creating-a-refreshing-atmosphere-in-environmental-aesthetics
 related_article3:
-    id: 169386
+    id: 169374
-    title: How does multi-level integration facilitate vertical light flow in structural design?
+    title: >-
+        What are the key considerations in facade design when integrating color?
     subject: Others
-    url: /learn/others/questions/how-does-multilevel-integration-facilitate-vertical-light-flow-in-structural-design
+    url: /learn/others/questions/what-are-the-key-considerations-in-facade-design-when-integrating-color
 related_article4:
-    id: 169377
+    id: 169375
-    title: How does exterior interaction influence functional zoning in spatial design?
+    title: >-
+        How does material selection impact the structural elements of a building's facade?
     subject: Others
-    url: /learn/others/questions/how-does-exterior-interaction-influence-functional-zoning-in-spatial-design
-related_article5:
-    id: 169382
-    title: What are the advantages of using glass in facade elements for building materials?
-    subject: Others
-    url: /learn/others/questions/what-are-the-advantages-of-using-glass-in-facade-elements-for-building-materials
+    url: /learn/others/questions/how-does-material-selection-impact-the-structural-elements-of-a-buildings-facade
 ---

 &nbsp;